Skip to main content

 npx @1claw/cli agent enroll my-agent --email you@example.com

-The human receives the agent's credentials by email and still needs to create a policy (step 3).
+After you approve the pending enrollment, you receive the agent's credentials by email and still need to create a policy (step 3).
 After that, the agent proceeds with step 4 as normal.

 This is particularly useful when: